PedanticHacker/ReChess/README.md

 ### Why does it have to be a UCI-compliant engine?

-Engines, compliant only with the Chess Engine Communication Protocol (CECP) and designed for either the WinBoard GUI (Windows platform) or the XBoard GUI (UNIX or UNIX-based platform like Linux), can't be loaded and hence can't be played against in ReChess because it doesn't support
+An engine, compliant only with the Chess Engine Communication Protocol (CECP) and designed for either the WinBoard GUI (Windows platform) or the XBoard GUI (UNIX or UNIX-based platform like Linux), can't be loaded and hence can't be played against in ReChess because it doesn't support